ivorysmoker/LFGChatFilter/README.md

 If you like the project and would like it to be further developed, you can support us via ... (not implemented yet)

 <b>Futur planning</b>
-We are considering preparing WTS / WTB / Guild list's Filtering Raid's more specific and display only relevant Information.
+We are considering preparing WTS / WTB / Guild list's<br>
+Filtering Raid's more specific and display only relevant Information.

 <b>Knowing Issues</b>